Avalo Therapeutics, Inc. Annou - GuruFocus.com

 WAYNE, Pa. and ROCKVILLE, Md., Feb.
-02, 2023 (GLOBE NEWSWIRE) -- Avalo Therapeutics, Inc. ( AVTX) (“Avalo”) announced today that it has commenced a proposed underwritten public offering of shares of its common stock and warrants to purchase shares of its common stock.
-All of the shares and warrants in the proposed offering are to be sold by Avalo.
-The offering is subject to market and other conditions and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+02, 2023 (GLOBE NEWSWIRE) -- Avalo Therapeutics, Inc. ( AVTX) (Avalo) announced today the pricing of an underwritten public offering of 3,770,000 shares of its common stock and warrants to purchase up to an aggregate of 3,770,000 shares of common stock, at a price to the public of $3.98 per share and warrant.
+The warrants have a one-year term and an exercise price of $5.00 per share.
+The offering is expected to close on February 7, 2023, subject to customary closing conditions.

+The gross proceeds to Avalo from the public offering, before deducting underwriting discounts and commissions and offering expenses payable by Avalo, are expected to be approximately $15 million.

 SVB Securities and RBC Capital Markets are acting as joint bookrunning managers for the offering.

 The offering is being made pursuant to a shelf registration statement on Form S-3 (File No. 333-254000) that was declared effective by the Securities and Exchange Commission (the “SEC”) on March 19, 2021.
 The offering is being made only by means of a prospectus and prospectus supplement that form a part of the registration statement.
-A preliminary prospectus supplement relating to the offering will be filed with the SEC and will be available on the SEC’s website, located at www.sec.gov.
-Copies of the preliminary prospectus supplement and the accompanying prospectus relating to the offering, when available, may also be obtained from SVB Securities LLC, Attention: Syndicate Department, 53 State Street, 40th Floor, Boston, MA 02109, by phone at (800) 808-7525, ext.
-6105, or by email at [email protected]; or RBC Capital Markets, LLC, Attention: Equity Capital Markets, 200 Vesey Street, 8th Floor, New York, NY 10281, or by telephone at (877) 822-4089 or by email at [email protected].
+A final prospectus supplement relating to the offering will be available on the SEC’s website, located at www.sec.gov.
+Copies of the final prospectus supplement and the accompanying prospectus relating to the offering, when available, may also be obtained from SVB Securities LLC, Attention: Syndicate Department, 53 State Street, 40th Floor, Boston, MA 02109, by phone at (800) 808-7525, ext.
+6105, or by email at [email protected]; or RBC Capital Markets, LLC, Attention: Equity Capital Markets, 200 Vesey Street, 8th Floor, New York, NY 10281, or by telephone at (877) 822-4089 or by email at [email protected]

-The final terms of the offering will be disclosed in a final prospectus supplement to be filed with the SEC.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities nor shall there be any offer or sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.